Politics of India: Law and order

-Terrorism, Naxalism, religious violence and caste-related violence are important issues that affect the political environment of the Indian nation.
-Stringent anti-terror legislation such as TADA, POTA and MCOCA have received much political attention, both in favour and against, and some of these laws were disbanded eventually due to human rights violations.
-However, UAPA was amended in 2019 to negative effect vis-á-vis human rights.
+Terrorism, Naxalism, religious violence, and caste-related violence are significant issues affecting the political environment of India.
+Stringent anti-terror legislation such as TADA and POTA received significant political attention before being disbanded due to human rights violations.
+In 2019, the Unlawful Activities (Prevention) Act (UAPA) was amended to allow the government to designate individuals as "terrorists" without a prior judicial trial, a move criticized by rights groups for its potential for misuse and lack of due process.